parkerholladay/node-octopus-deploy/README.md

 _Note: If your globs have negations (`!`) you must wrap the `--globs` value in single quotes (`'`) rather than double quotes (`"`)_

 # Library usage

-This module uses [bluebird](https://github.com/petkaantonov/bluebird) promises as much as possible.

 ## Setup client